 Display in a Hallway or with a Low Ceiling

-Display on Large Wall
+Display on a Large Wall

 Display a series of Wall Art